pulumi/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/azure/_index.md

 ## Easy SDK Integration

 The native Azure provider SDKs provide convenience helpers to hydrate an Azure SDK client in each supported language seeded with the provider's configured credentials.
-This allows users to operate on resources that are either not serviced by the Azure Resource Manager (ARM) resource model or are not compatible with the lifecycle for a Pulumi resource.
-See below for links to examples in each of the supported languages:
+This allows users to operate on resources that are not compatible with Pulumi's resource model and may not be included in the Pulumi SDKs.
+See below for links to examples in each of the supported languages that demonstrate invoking the Azure SDK client:

 * [Typescript](https://github.com/pulumi/examples/tree/master/azure-ts-call-azure-sdk)
 * [Go](https://github.com/pulumi/examples/tree/master/azure-go-call-azure-sdk)